This reflection can be found in the publication "Young Adults Journey with God & Faith" in the Voices of Hope series with the Society of Helpers.

-Dear UCYM Community and Friends,
+Dear UCYM Community,

 James Holzhauer-Chuckas, ObSB

 p.s. see our leadership opportunities page for new volunteer and paid staff opportunities.
 Come join us!